godotengine/godot-docs/getting_started/step_by_step/scripting_continued.rst

 processing.

 Idle processing is activated when the method :ref:`Node._process() <class_Node__process>` is found in a script.
-It can be turned and on with the :ref:`Node.set_process() <class_Node_set_process>` function.
+It can be turned off and on with the :ref:`Node.set_process() <class_Node_set_process>` function.

 This method will be called every time a frame is drawn, so it's fully dependent on